Find the best running earbuds that stick in ears like glue and make you run like a cheetah (almost).

 Do you need noise isolation or awareness?
 Depending on where you run, you may want effective passive isolation or hear ambient sound.

 You might want to block ambient noise if you run on a treadmill in a gym, so you can focus on your tempo.
 The best noise cancelling earbuds block most of it.

 But if you’re running outside, hearing ambient sound is crucial for safety.
 You want to hear traffic around you, so you don’t get into an accident.
 For safety, shallow-fitting classic earbuds are the best.

 Wired or wireless?

-	- Freedom – If you want earbuds that stay out of the way then wireless is for you.
+- Freedom – If you want your in-ear pair of headphones that stay out of the way then wireless is for you.
 Wired models are likely to tangle up.

 - Battery charging – Wireless earphones need charging, which is a hassle.
-Running out of battery when you are on a run
+Running out of battery when you are on a run is frustrating.

-	is frustrating.

 - Price – Wired earbuds tend to be cheaper.
 If you are on a budget, you can get better sound quality for your money.

 - Durability – Wireless headphones (see the best Bluetooth headphones) will probably die out sooner, but still, last a couple of years.
 Wired technology is simpler and thus fewer things can go wrong.